joedaniels29/ember-cli-powerbars/README.md

-# ember-cli-textillate
+# ember-cli-powerbars

-Include textillate in an ember-cli app.
+Include powerbars in an ember-cli app.

-When the addon is installed, it will add textillate `latest` as a bower dependency.
+When the addon is installed, it will add powerbars `latest` as a bower dependency.

 ## Dependencies

-Depends on a couple other ember addons:

-     "ember-cli-lettering-js": "latest",
-     "ember-cli-animate-css": "latest"

 ## Usage
 Just install with

-    ember install ember-cli-textillate
+    ember install ember-cli-powerbars

 ## Developing this Addon